Nicals/saulve/README.md

 puzzle = Puzzle(name="Multiple of 3 or 5", puzzle_input=1000)
 ```

-Solution to puzzle are registered by decorating function with `Puzzle.solution`.
+Solutions to puzzles are registered by decorating functions with `Puzzle.solution`.
-Solution function takes one argument that is the `puzzle_input` value passed to the Puzzle
+Solution functions takes one argument that is the `puzzle_input` value passed to the Puzzle
 constructor.

 ```python